objectiv/objectiv.io/docs/about-objectiv/contributing.md

 3. Links to any Issues you’re solving with this.
 4. Pointers on how to test the changes.

-When you send a pull request, we will love you forever if you include tests.
+When you send a pull request, we highly appreciate including tests.
 We can always use more test coverage.
-TODO: Read here how to write tests.

 Please also follow our coding conventions and make sure all of your commits are atomic (one feature per commit).